Long-term visa for remote work FAQ

 The Directorate will contact the applicant by email upon approval if documents are missing or further information is required.

-2) For those already in Iceland on a 90-day visa, the steps for applying for the long-term visa are the same as above in step 1 above.
+2) For those already in Iceland on a 90-day visa, the steps for applying for the long-term visa for remote work are the same as those in step 1 above.

-3) What about applying for a remote work long-term visa while waiting for a pending resident permit?
+3) What about applying for a long-term visa for remote work while waiting for a pending resident permit?
 Is this possible?

 This is not possible.
 A condition for a long-term visa is that the applicant does NOT intend to settle in Iceland.